victoraavila/Web-Scraping-IC/README.md

 ```
 <br />

 There is no need to run the executables located inside the **Webdriver Proxy**.
-The will run automatically.
+They will run automatically.
 <br />
 ## Running the program
 After setting up all the requirements mentioned above, to run the Web Scraper you may access the root folder of this repository on a bash terminal and type in the following command:<br />